ljpernic/HQ3.1/src/pages/content/fiction/2020-09-13-A-Little-Journey/index.md

 "Yes.
 You can stay here at the Restorium for seven more days, can't you?
 A little delay won't matter, will it, in the end?
 You've waited a lifetime.
 Only a few more days."

-At twenty dollars a day, thought Mrs. Bellowes, coldly.
+*At twenty dollars a day*, thought Mrs. Bellowes, coldly.

 "What's the trouble?" a woman cried.